www.copernican.solutions

 Picture

-This Lower-Risk Adolescent Group is designed for students who are currently in high school and struggle with their learning profiles and overall impulsivity issues.
+This adolescent group is designed for students who are currently in high school and struggle with their learning profiles and overall impulsivity issues.
 Participants are more likely to have a history of language-based learning challenges, ADHD, Mood Issues, Anxiety, and minor substance use concerns.

 • Accessing learning resources in a mainstream school setting via an IEP and increasing metacognitive awareness